tony-go/snixpc/README.markdown

 ### Roadmap

 - Make this version stable
-- Add a `--output/-o` flag to write serialized message to file
+- Add a `--output/-o` flag to write serialized messages to file
-- Add a `unsnif` command to stop XPC sniffin'
+- Add a `unsnif` command to stop XPC "sniffing"
 - Wrap this plugin into an executable

 > 🤙 Stay tuned as we continue to expand our feature set.